wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Getting started with React

-If you’re just starting with React there is a lot to learn.
+If you're just starting with React there is a lot to learn.
 The best place to start is the [official docs](https://reactjs.org/docs/hello-world.html) which give a great introduction.
 Make sure you go through all 12 steps, even if only superficially.

 Once you have the basics down there is a [lot](https://medium.com/leanjs/introduction-to-react-3000e9cbcd26) [more](https://reactjs.org/docs/thinking-in-react.html) you [should](https://www.codementor.io/radubrehar/thinking-in-react-8duata34n) [read](https://camjackson.net/post/9-things-every-reactjs-beginner-should-know)..